steveghee/OCTO_Studio_extensions/README.md

 ### Locator (** new **)
 The Locator widget can be linked to the output of Finder.
 The output of locator is a matching list of location points that match the items in the find results list.
 This list could be bound to the input of the wayfinder, allow the user to locate items spatially.

+If compound is set to true, s single composition location (box) which encompasses all N input items, is created.
+If false, each item in the input list is mapped to center point if the item.

 ### Finder
 Provides real-time metadata shearch within specified model ID.